Due to the change in the finance act for May 2021 following amendments need to cover in May 2021 CA Inter Taxation Exam

 On Balance amount

-Option has been given only to individual and HUF to compute tax at the above rates but it is subject to many conditions given under section 115BAC i.e. the assessee has to forgo many of the exemptions and deductions.
+The option has been given only to individuals and HUF to compute tax at the above rates but it is subject to many conditions given under section 115BAC i.e. the assessee has to forgo many of the exemptions and deductions.